 Armed with headphones and a steaming cup of coffee, you’re ready to listen to the voice overs one by one and make your choice.

-Assessing a voice actor’s performance may seem simple enough, but it actually isn’t.
+How to truly assess a voice actor’s performance may seem simple enough, but it actually isn’t.
 Here’s why and what you need to listen out for as you click through your stack of audition proposals.

 Just a moment — first, let’s backtrack a little.